krissnawat/gatsbyblog/src/pages/blog/keep-your-startup-clean.md

 }
 ```

-This is not fun to read.
+This isn't fun to read.
 Since we spend most of our time reading code, it's not great to maintain either.
 By using extension methods you can clean this up to something more readable.

 Add a simple file named something like `ServiceCollectionExtensions.cs`.
 Then create a public static class with IServiceCollection extension methods.
 Here's a quick example.